medic/nginx-local-ip/README.md

 assigned, omit them, like the IP of the _docker0_ interface.

-The server also opens the port 80 so if you forget to write the URL with https:// , Nginx redirect the request to the HTTPS version for you 😉.
+The server also opens the port 80 so if you forget to write the URL with https:// , Nginx redirects the request to the HTTPS version for you 😉.

-**Docker note**: A local image is created the first time executed, and there is no need to rebuild it if you change the Nginx configurations, unless you want to change the certificates or the Nginx version used.
+**Docker note**: A local image is created the first time executed, and there is no need to rebuild it if you change the Nginx configurations, unless you want to change the certificates or the Dockerfile script.

 Requirements